k1mk8/CoverDetectionHub/README.md

 - It incorporates lyric transcription (via Whisper) and tonal features to gauge similarity.
 Each of these models outputs a similarity score for a given pair of audio files.
 A threshold then decides if two songs are considered “covers.”

+4. Re-move:
+- From the paper "Less is more: Faster and better music version identification with embedding distillation" (https://arxiv.org/pdf/2010.03284).

 ### Feature Extraction Methods
 Apart from the main deep-learning models, we also included two simpler methods for demonstration and baseline comparison:

-MFCC (Mel-Frequency Cepstral Coefficients)
+- MFCC (Mel-Frequency Cepstral Coefficients)
-Spectral Centroid
+- Spectral Centroid
 These can be used to compare two audio files based on feature similarity (e.g., cosine similarity).

 ## Available Datasets